ckeditor/ckeditor4-docs/docs/guide/dev/features/easyimage/README.md

 ### Responsiveness

 Output produced by Cloud Services is converted to include several versions of the uploaded images, which have different widths and are suitable for different types of devices.
-It's done via `[srcset]` attribute for `img` tag and looks similar to the markup presented below:
+It's handled by `[srcset]` attribute for `img` tag and looks similar to the markup presented below:

 ```html
 <figure class="easyimage easyimage-full">